sagemath/trac_to_gh/Issue 4766.md

 # Issue 4766: parallel? is lame and incomplete

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4766

 Original creator: was